hokkaido/e2e-testing-with-protractor/README.md

 `element` and `by` are also globals created for us by Protractor.
 We can use them to find and interact with elements on the page.

-`expect` is again from Jasmine, we test whether our expected error message is displayed.
+`expect` is again from Jasmine (and extended by Protractor), we test whether our expected error message is displayed.

-##ElementFinder and Locators
+##ElementFinders, Locators and ControlFlow
 As you can imagine, a large part of writing a test against a web site deals with finding and locating elements on a page and executing actions such as clicking on them.
-Protractor helps us here with two constructs: ElementFinders and Locators.
+As seen above, Protractor offers two globally available constructs that help us here: `element` and `by`.

+A call to `element` requires a `Locator` and returns an `ElementFinder` or `ElementArrayFinder`

 Some examples:

-If you want to find the first (or only) element by using a css selector:
+If you want to find the first (or only) element by using a css selector, you use the `by.css` Locator:

 `element(by.css('input.username'));`